Mercury (element): Occurrence

 Because of the high toxicity of mercury, both the mining of cinnabar and refining for mercury are hazardous and historic causes of mercury poisoning.
 In China, prison labor was used by a private mining company as recently as the 1950s to develop new cinnabar mines.
 Thousands of prisoners were used by the Luo Xi mining company to establish new tunnels.
 Worker health in functioning mines is at high risk.

-A newspaper claimed that an unidentified European Union directive calling for energy-efficient lightbulbs to be made mandatory by 2012 encouraged China to re-open cinnabar mines to obtain the mercury required for CFL bulb manufacture.
+A newspaper claimed that an unidentified European Union directive mandating energy-efficient lightbulbs by 2012 prompted China to reopen cinnabar mines to obtain the mercury required for compact fluorescent lamp (CFL) manufacture.
 Environmental dangers have been a concern, particularly in the southern cities of Foshan and Guangzhou, and in Guizhou province in the southwest.

 Abandoned mercury mine processing sites often contain very hazardous waste piles of roasted cinnabar calcines.
 Water run-off from such sites is a recognized source of ecological damage.
-Former mercury mines may be suited for constructive re-use; for example, in 1976 Santa Clara County, California purchased the historic Almaden Quicksilver Mine and created a county park on the site, after conducting extensive safety and environmental analysis of the property.
+Former mercury mines may be suited for constructive reuse; for example, in 1976 Santa Clara County, California purchased the historic Almaden Quicksilver Mine and created a county park on the site after conducting extensive safety and environmental analyses of the property.

 Chemistry

 All known mercury compounds exhibit one of two positive oxidation states: I and II.
-Experiments have failed to unequivocally demonstrate any higher oxidation states: both the claimed 1976 electrosynthesis of an unstable Hg(III) species and 2007 cryogenic isolation of HgF_{4} have disputed interpretations and remain difficult (if not impossible) to reproduce.
+Experiments have failed to unequivocally demonstrate any higher oxidation states: both the claimed 1976 electrosynthesis of an unstable Hg(III) species and 2007 cryogenic isolation of link=Mercury tetrafluoride|HgF4 have disputed interpretations and remain difficult (if not impossible) to reproduce.

 Compounds of mercury(I)

 Unlike its lighter neighbors, cadmium and zinc, mercury usually forms simple stable compounds with metal-metal bonds.
 Most mercury(I) compounds are diamagnetic and feature the dimeric cation, Hg.
 Stable derivatives include the chloride and nitrate.
-In aqueous solution of a mercury(I) salt, slight disproportion of Hg into Hg and Hg^{2+} results in >0.5% of dissolved mercury existing as Hg^{2+}.
-In these solutions, complexation of the Hg^{2+} with addition of ligands such as cyanide causes disproportionation to go to completion, with all Hg precipitating as elemental mercury and insoluble mercury(II) compounds (e.g. mercury(II) cyanide if cyanide is used as the ligand).
-Mercury(I) chloride, a colorless solid also known as calomel, is really the compound with the formula Hg_{2}Cl_{2}, with the connectivity Cl-Hg-Hg-Cl.
+In aqueous solution of a mercury(I) salt, slight disproportion of Hg into Hg and Hg(2+) results in >0.5% of dissolved mercury existing as Hg(2+).
+In these solutions, complexation of the Hg(2+) with addition of ligands such as cyanide causes disproportionation to go to completion, with all Hg precipitating as elemental mercury and insoluble mercury(II) compounds (e.g. mercury(II) cyanide if cyanide is used as the ligand).
+Mercury(I) chloride, a colorless solid also known as calomel, is really the compound with the formula Hg2Cl2, with the connectivity Cl-Hg-Hg-Cl.
 It reacts with chlorine to give mercury(II) chloride, which resists further oxidation.
 Mercury(I) hydride, a colorless gas, has the formula HgH, containing no Hg-Hg bond; however, the gas has only ever been observed as isolated molecules.

 Indicative of its tendency to bond to itself, mercury forms mercury polycations, which consist of linear chains of mercury centers, capped with a positive charge.
-One example is Hg_{3}(AsF_{6}) containing the Hg_{3}^{2+} cation.
+One example is Hg3(AsF6)2 containing the Hg_{3}(2+) cation.